American bluehearts (Buchnera americana)

 American bluehearts is a perennial wildflower found in pinelands, prairies and marshes, and along roadsides.
 It blooms year-round, with peak blooming in late spring through summer.
 It attracts many bees and butterflies, including the common buckeye, for which it is a larval host.
 Its seeds are eaten by birds.

 The flower varies in color from bright violet to almost white.
-It is comprised of a tubularcorolla with five petal-like lobes.
+It is comprised of a tubular corolla with five petal-like lobes.
 The entrance to the corolla is hairy, as is its exterior.
 The green-to-purple calyx and the delicate stem are also covered in trichomes.
-Narrow leaves are oppositely arranged and reduced in size as they ascend the stem.
+Flowers are axillary and born in terminal spikes or spikelike racemes.
+Leaves are sessile with rough surfaces and entire to toothed margins.
+They are oppositely arranged and reduced in size as they ascend the stem.
 The fruit is an inconspicuous dark purple capsule.

-American bluehearts are hemiparisitic, meaning it can grow independently (without a host) but grows stronger with a host.
-It has parasiticroots that it attaches to its host’s root system.
+American bluehearts are hemiparisitic, meaning it can grow independently (without a host) but it grows stronger with a host.
+It has parasitic roots that it attaches to its host’s root system.
 The parasitism is generally not harmful to the host, except during times of stress (such as a drought) when the plant will increase the parasitic effect, which may result in damage to the host.
+Common hosts, when tend to be trees, include pines (Pinus spp.), Sweetgum (Liquidamber styraciflua), tupelo (Nyssa spp.), Tuliptree (Liriodendron tulipifera), and some oaks (Quercus spp.).

 Family: Orobanchaceae (Broomrape family)